performant-software/making-knowing-assetserver/README.md

 }
 ```

-4. Create the necessary directories referenced above.
+6. Create the necessary directories referenced above.

 ```
 mkdir nginx/webroot/bnf-ms-fr-640
 mkdir making-knowing-edition/edition_data/working
 ```

-5. Start the process manager from the base directory of the project:
+7. Start the process manager from the base directory of the project:

 ```
 pm2 start
 ```

-6. Start nginx

-Setup Notes
+Notes
 ------------

 To make the process manager automatically restart on system start: